wangguan0402/test/README.md

 album title should be at the top, along with the album's owner.
 The photos should be displayed in sequence order, each with its date, and a caption.
-The page is the same as in the previous assignment, except that if the album is private, only the logged ¬in user has permission to view the album.
-This means the `/album` can be reached either from the logged ¬in user’s homepage or your main page for non ¬logged in users.
+The page is the same as in the previous assignment, except that if the album is private, only the logged-in user has permission to view the album.
+This means the `/album` can be reached either from the logged-in user’s homepage or your main page for non-logged in users.

 #### View picture page:`/pic` [sensitive/public]